Vision-LLMs for Spatiotemporal Traffic Forecasting: Experiments

 \subsubsection{Setup}

-LLMs also have great potential as effective zero-shot learners \cite{ref_42}.
+LLMs also have great potential as effective zero-shot learners \cite{ref_29}.
 In this setup, we evaluate the zero-shot learning capability of ST-Vision-LLM within a cross-domain transfer framework.
 We fully train a model on one dataset and directly evaluate its performance on another, during which the model is not exposed to any data samples from the target domain.
-We pre-train the models on Trentino-Call and then directly evaluate them on the Trentino-Internet, Trentino-SMS, Milan-Internet, and Milan-SMS datasets, with other experimental settings remaining consistent with those in Section D.
+We pre-train the models on Trentino-Call and then directly evaluate them on the Trentino-Internet, Trentino-SMS, Milan-Internet, and Milan-SMS datasets, with other experimental settings remaining consistent with those in the cross-domain prediction benchmark.